 To make lavender tea, you can steep store-bought tea bags in hot water or brew your own.
 Pour 1 cup (250 mL) of water over 1/2 teaspoon of loose lavender buds, and let it steep for a few minutes.

 3- Hot Mask

 For this one, I prefer L'Oréal Paris' Anti-Fatigue Scrub.
 It is from the Sugar Scrubs Series of L'Oréal Paris.
 I met with it when I was looking for a peeling mask online.
-It is not expensive but of course it depends on your country.
+It is not expensive but of course, it depends on your country.

 Then why is it anti-fatigue?

-The L'Oréal Paris Anti-Fatigue Scrub combines 3 fine sugars (brown, blonde, white) with the toning properties of Coffee Grains for instantly toned, energized and baby-soft skin.
+The L'Oréal Paris Anti-Fatigue Scrub combines 3 fine sugars (brown, blonde, white) with the toning properties of Coffee Grains for instantly toned, energized, and baby-soft skin.
 At the heart of the formula are 100% naturally sourced exfoliants rich in essential nutrients, providing deep yet gentle exfoliation.
-Toning ingredients also work to boost radiance, including Coffee Grains known to reduce puffiness and smooth fatigue lines, Sweet Almond Oil known for its energizing properties to help boost skin vitality and Coconut Oil to smooth and soften the skin. (via L'Oréal Paris official website)
+Toning ingredients also work to boost radiance, including Coffee Grains known to reduce puffiness and smooth fatigue lines, Sweet Almond Oil is known for its energizing properties to help boost skin vitality, and Coconut Oil to smooth and soften the skin. (via L'Oréal Paris official website)

 How to use it?

 Apply a small amount with dry fingers onto your clean, dry skin and close the jar lid tightly.
 Add warm water and gently massage over your FACE in circular motions, avoiding the eye area.
 Once sugars have melted, rinse with warm water.
 Use 3 times a week.
 Also works on your LIPS to smooth and refine the lip line, improving the wear of lipstick.